cymoo/mocy/README.md

-# A light-weight spider framework
+# A lightweight spider framework

 working in progress